needle-mirror/com.unity.cloud.assets/Documentation~/use-case-search-assets.md

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/UseCaseSearchAssetsExample.cs#Example_Constructor)]

-Searches are scoped to a specific organization and project.
-However, the instance can be reused to search for assets in different projects and organizations by updating the properties.
+Searches are scoped to a specific Organization and Project.
+However, the instance can be reused to search for assets in different Projects and Organizations by updating the properties.

-* To update the search to another organization, you can use the `Organization` property, like so:
+* To update the search to another Organization, you can use the `Organization` property, like so:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/UseCaseSearchAssetsExample.cs#Example_Organization)]

-* To update the search to another project, you can use the `Project` property, like so:
+* To update the search to another Project, you can use the `Project` property, like so:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/UseCaseSearchAssetsExample.cs#Example_Project)]